Skip to main content

 • You set your own cancellation deadline (e.g. 24h, 48h, 72h).

-• If a client cancels before the deadline, their deposit or payment is refunded automatically — no payout to you.
+• If a client cancels before the cancellation deadline, their deposit or full payment is refunded automatically.

-• If they cancel after the deadline or does a no-show, you keep the deposit.
+• If the client cancels after the cancellation deadline or does a no-show, you keep the deposit.

-• If the client cancels after the deadline:
+• If the client has paid in full but cancels after the cancellation deadline:

 • You keep at least the deposit portion.